vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Add-vRSLCMLockerPassword.md

 Add-vRSLCMLockerPassword -userName admin -alias xint-admin -password VMw@re1! -description "Password for Cross-Instance Admin"
 ```

-This example adda a password to the locker.
+This example adds a password to the locker.

 ## Parameters